Chadius/creatingsymmetry/docs/common_options.md

 [(Link to formula)](../example/friezes/rainbow_stripe_frieze_p2mg_sample_space_orange.yml)

-Now, let's say you want smaller valleys and you want to stretch them out more.
+Values that fall out of this range become transparent.
+So if we increase the size of `miny` and `maxy` then more pixels will be drawn.
-You can increase the distance between extremes.
+Note how the valleys and peaks are more extreme.
-More values will land in that range and will be drawn.
+Also note how the orange stripe is dominant.
+If we expanded the range more, we would get more orange.

 ```yaml
 color_value_space: